-Dissolved oxygen (DO), specific conductance, and temperature will be collected with a multi-parameter water quality Meter (sond) at 15-inute intervals.
+Dissolved oxygen (DO), specific conductance, and temperature will be collected with a multi-parameter water quality Meter (e) at 15-inute intervals 30 minute intervals..
 The State of Florida has fresh and saltwater DO water quality standards.
 The DO water quality standard used to assess tidal (diurnal fluctuation of specific conductance) systems is specific conductance dependent. pH should be included if available but is not a required parameter.
-Sonds must be deployed 5 times throughout the sampling period (one calendar year) with a minimum length of 4 full days per deployment.
-This achieves the minimum of 20 days of data.
+Sondes must be deployed 5 times throughout the sampling period (one calendar year) with a minimum length of 4 full days per deployment. .
 At least one deployment should be within each quarter.
-A water chemistry kit (Nutrient and Chlorophyll-a) must be collected when the sond is retrieved.
+A water chemistry kit (Nutrient and Chlorophyll-a) must be collected when the sonde is retrieved.

 Make sure all sensors are designed for long term deployments.
 Fouling, flow rate, and other physical restraints limit the types of sensors that can be used for continuous monitoring.
 Much of the details needed to run sonds, build appropriate housing, and use appropriate data management software are found within the Continuous Monitoring SOP.